 The Quick Service Plan is the least expensive of the plans.
-It includes 2 quick-service meal credits, and 1 snack credits per person per night of your stay plus a refillable mug for each guest.
+It includes 2 Quick Service meal credits and 2 Snack credits per person per night of your stay plus a refillable mug for each guest.

 Quick Service restaurants are those restaurants where you order at a counter and serve yourself.

 The mid-level plan needs a new name.
-Disney just calls it the Dining Plan, but if you call and talk to reservations they call it the "Plus" plan.
-Whatever you call it, here are the details.
+Disney just calls it the Dining Plan, but that’s kind of confusing since the entire program is called the Disney Dining Plan… Whatever you call it, here are the details.

-The Dining Plan includes 1 table-service meal credit, one quick-servie meal credit and one snack per person per night.
+The Dining Plan includes 1 Table Service meal credit, 1 Quick Service meal credit, and 2 Snack credits per person per night of your stay.
 Also each guest gets a refillable mug.

 Deluxe Dining Plan

 The Deluxe Dining Plan is the most expensive of the basic Disney Dining Plans.
 It includes lots and lots of food.

 This one is pretty close to being all-inclusive.
 It includes 3 Table Service credits (but you can use those at a Quick Service restaurant if you prefer) and 2 snack credits per person per night plus the refillable mug.